Helene Rothländer: Politics and Catholicism

 Rothländer joined the Catholic Centre Party in 1918.
 She became a member of the Koblenz city council ("Stadtrat") in 1919, serving as a "Stadtverordnete" from 1924, and remaining in office till 1933.
 It was also in 1924 that she was elected to chair the "Association of Catholic German Women Teachers" ("Verband katholischer deutscher Lehrerinnen") for the Koblenz region.
-As a result of the regional election in April 1932 she became one of the 67 Centre Party members of the (approximately 430 seat) Prussian Parliament ("Preußischer Landtag").
+As a result of the regional election in April 1932, she became one of the 67 Centre Party members of the (approximately 430 seat) Prussian Parliament (Landtag).